ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Public metadata is that which clients can observe as part of the token issuance flow.
 Public metadata can either be transparent or opaque.
-For example, transparent public metadata is a value that the client either generates itself, or the server provides during the issuance flow and the client can check for correctness.
+For example, transparent public metadata is a value that the client either generates itself, or the Issuer provides during the issuance flow and the client can check for correctness.
 Opaque public metadata is metadata the client can see but cannot check for correctness.
-As an example, the opaque public metadata might be a "fraud detection signal", computed on behalf of the server, during token issuance.
+As an example, the opaque public metadata might be a "fraud detection signal", computed on behalf of the Issuer, during token issuance.
 In normal circumstances, clients cannot determine if this value is correct or otherwise a tracking vector.